kubeshop/botkube-docs/docs/configuration/general.md

   log:
     # Sets one of the log levels.
 Allowed values: `info`, `warn`, `debug`, `error`, `fatal`, `panic`.
     level: info
+    # Configures log format.
+Allowed values: `text`, `json`.
+    formatter: json
     # If true, disable ANSI colors in logging.
+Ignored when `json` formatter is used.
     disableColors: false

 # Parameters for the Config Watcher container.